INSPIRE-MIF/gp-single-access-point/README.md

-This repository contains a techncal approach for building one access point to dispersed data sources.
+This repository contains a techncal approach (Good Practice) for building one access point to dispersed data sources.